 22) Liquor Stores

 A bizarre thing here is if you ask someone where the nearest “liquor store” is they will direct you to a far away location.
-It no longer means corner store or ghetto mart; it means state liquor store.
+It no longer means a corner store or ghetto mart; it means state liquor store.
 That’s right; you can not buy hard alcohol at the corner store or grocery store.
 You must go to a state-appointed market where prices are much higher than wherever you’re coming from.
 These close early and cost are a lot more than normal.
 I think they do this to keep the bar/drinking scene thriving since it’s where most people work.

 23) High Bike Theft